maximlamare/S3_extract/README.md

 Current S3Snow processor version: 2.1

+The repository contains 2 tools:

-The S3_extract algorithm is designed to extract the outputs from the S3 OLCI SNOW processor from a list of Sentinel-3 (Hereafter “S3”) OLCI imagery, for a named list of user-defined lat lon coordinates.
+- *s3_extract_snow_products*: the script is designed to extract the outputs from the S3 OLCI SNOW processor based on a list of Sentinel-3 (Hereafter “S3”) OLCI imagery, for a named list of user-defined lat/lon coordinates.
+- *s3_band_extract*: the script allows to extract values from S3 bands (OLCI or SLSTR) from a list of S3 images for a named list of user-defined lat/lon coordinates.

 The work requires **SNAP 7** and the following experimental SNAP plugins: